Policy measures of the European Union: Green Paper

 Green Papers are usually used to launch a consultation process.
 They present Commission policy orientations for debate to interested parties who may wish to comment.
 The Commission will generally prepare a subsequent proposal.

 White Paper

 White Papers communicate a decided Commission policy or approach on a particular issue.

 They are chiefly intended as statements of Commission policy, rather than a consultation or starting point for debate.

 Communication

 Communications usually set out a Commission action plan (may include concrete proposals for legislation).

 Regulation

 Regulations, once approved, are immediately applicable and binding in all EU member states.
 No legislation is required at a national government level.

 Directive

-Directives occur when a decision at an EU level is used to direct member state governments what to do.
+Directives occur when a decision at an EU level is used to direct member state governments on what to do.
 Directives specify the results to be achieved and the deadline within which to achieve them, but form and methods of implementation are left at the discretion of member states.